Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Conceptual Framework

 \section{Conceptual Framework}

-Trustworthy AI for mental health is not a monolithic concept, but with concerns raised across multiple disciplines.
-We distill core trustworthiness \textit{criteria} (e.g., transparency, explainability, privacy) into a three-layer trust framework, and review this landscape of involved \textit{stakeholders} (i.e., practitioners, AI/HCI/safety researchers, regulators).
+Trustworthy MHS AI is not a monolithic concept.
+It is multi-stakeholder evaluation problem in which human trust, interaction behavior, model capability, safety governance and responsibility must be examined together.
+We distill core trustworthiness \textit{criteria} (e.g., robust, faithfulness, transparency) into a three-layer trust framework, and review this landscape of involved \textit{stakeholders} (i.e., practitioners, AI/HCI/safety researchers, regulators).